phramusca/RomManager/README.md

   - All good `.dsk` files for Amstrad CPC
   - Only the best version (highest score) for other consoles

-### 3. Sync ROMs
+### 3. Sync ROM Files

-Export selected ROM versions to your destination folder:
+Export selected ROM files to your destination folders (Recalbox or Romm):
-- Choose which ROM versions to export (or let the scoring system select automatically)
-- Automatically removes unwanted duplicates
+- Export ROM files to destination console folders
-- Maintains folder structure compatible with EmulationStation/Recalbox
+- Maintains folder structure compatible with the selected destination platform
+- Checks existing files on destination and skips those already exported
+- Automatically removes unwanted files that are no longer in the selection

-### 4. Sync Game Data
+### 4. Sync Game Metadata

-Synchronize metadata with supported platforms:
+Synchronize game metadata (favorites, ratings, play stats) with supported platforms:

 **Recalbox:**
 - Reads `gamelist.xml` files from destination folders
 - Bidirectional sync for user preferences (favorites, hidden, adult flags, name)
 - One-way sync for scraped data (descriptions, ratings, images, videos)

-**Romm:**
+**Romm** (planned):
-- Synchronization via REST API
+- Metadata synchronization via REST API
-- Supports Romm's self-hosted ROM manager and player platform
+- Will support bidirectional sync for user preferences
 - See [Romm documentation](https://github.com/rommapp/romm) for more information

 ## ⚙️ Configuration